melecouvreur/climbing-app/README.md

 ### Dependencies

-- `cd climbing-app` and run `npm install` in project directory.
+- `cd my-app` and run `npm install` in project directory.
 This will install server dependencies such as `express`.
 - `cd client` and run `npm install`.
 This will install client dependencies.

 ### Database Prep